zarr-developers/zarr-developers.github.io/components/index.md

 **Format**: If the keys in the abstract key-value store interface are mapped unaltered to paths in a POSIX filesystem or prefixes in object storage, the data written to disk will follow the "Native Zarr Format".
 Most, but not all, zarr implementations will serialize to this format.

 **Extensions**: Zarr provides a core set of generally-useful features, but extensions to this core are encouraged.
 These might take the form of domain-specific [metadata conventions](https://zarr.dev/conventions/), new codecs, or additions to the data model via [extension points](https://zarr-specs.readthedocs.io/en/latest/v3/core/v3.0.html#extension-points).
-These can be enforced by implementations or client libraries however they like, but generally should be opt-in.
+These can be abstract, or enforced by implementations or client libraries however they like, but generally should be opt-in.

 ## Concrete components